 Should significant funds need to be transferred from one object code to another as a result of the sponsor's approved re-budgeting, the project brief will be revised.

 Consultants or subcontractors are hired to provide essential services unavailable from existing project personnel.
 The Principal Investigator must discuss all proposed agreements in advance with their OSP staff member.
-Please see the checklist for consultant agreements in Attachment III-E of the Principal Investigator's Handbook (PDF).

 A Disbursement Request is initiated by the Principal Investigator to process consultant payments.
 When the disbursement request has been completed and approved by the Principal Investigator, the disbursement request, together with the consultant invoice and a copy of the consultant agreement are then forwarded to OSP.
 This applies to all University units except for CAS, where they are processed through the CAS Budget Office.
 The approved request is sent to accounts payable for processing and payment.